girishjjain/DevResx/scala.md

 ### Traits
+* Traits are like interfaces in Java, but they can also have method implementations, and even fields.
 * Fundamental units of code reuse in Scala
 * App is a trait provided by Scala library which by default provides a method called main, so when a singleton object extends App they get access to main method, that serves as entry point to program